QubesOS/qubes-doc/user/managing-os/debian/debian.md

 Contributing
 ----------------

-If you want to help in improving the template, feel free to [contribute](/wiki/ContributingHowto).
+If you want to help in improving the template, feel free to [contribute]

 More information